 Hypno-fertility - Effective preparation for conception

 Experiencing infertility - particularly ‘unexplained infertility’ - can be stressful.
-And the prospect of employing Assisted Reproductive Technologies (ART) daunting as it can be both costly and additionally stressful, but often couples are left with few (if any) alternatives to consider.
+And the prospect of employing Assisted Reproductive Technologies (ART) can be daunting as it can be both costly and additionally stressful, but often couples are left with few (if any) alternatives to consider.

 Hypnotherapy has been clinically demonstrated as an effective way for couples to increase their chances of conceiving, both naturally or whilst employing ART.

 Your mind and body are intricately linked and this is something that hypnotherapy uses to its advantage.
 Think about the last horror movie you watched or the last book you read that left you out of breath or your heart racing - all of these physical reactions in your body were generated by your thoughts and imagination alone.